 What is Anaerobic Digestion?

 Anaerobic digestion is a process in which food waste and organics are mixed together in a container known as an anaerobic digester.
 In the absence of oxygen, microorganisms break down this organic matter and transform it into biogas.
-Once this biogas has been purified, the natural gas can be turned into electricity, fuel, and thermal energy.
+Once this biogas has been purified at a biogas plant, the natural gas can be turned into electricity, fuel, and thermal energy.

 Anaerobic Digester System © Copyright Tennessee Department of Environment & Conservation